levi006/FlavorNet/readme.md

 Initially I flirted with using k-means to classify ingredients based on common flavor commpounds, but given the relative sparsity of the data set, I decided in favor of creating a relational table that tracked ingredient pairs within a given cuisine and the number of times the respective ingredient pair and cuisine appeared in the data set.

-The itertools library was instrumental to track all possible discrete ingredient pair-cuisine combinations and discard duplicate permutations (i.e. broccoli and kale in Italian cuisine is the same as kale and broccoli in Italian cuisine).
+The itertools library was instrumental to track all possible discrete ingredient pair-cuisine combinations and discard duplicate permutations (i.e. "broccoli and kale in Italian cuisine" is the same as "kale and broccoli in Italian cuisine" and not two different combinations).